mazurowski-lab/finetune-SAM/README.md

 ## Bug fixes:
 - [X] 10/May/2024, fixed the bug that when we updated the dataset.py at May 6th for multi class support, the mask resize processing was accidently forgotten.
 - [X] 10/May/2024, fixed the bug that the provided demo for single gpu trianing only support updating decoder but the image encoder's gradients were not calculated.

+## Updated functions:
+- [X] 15/May/2024, add functions to auto save training args and load args for validation; save your time for manual definition.
+- [X] 15/May/2024, add two jupyter-notebooks showing examples about how to make predictions on 3D volumes/2D pngs without ground truth; and for visualization.
+- [ ]

 ## a): fine-tune to one single task-specific dataset